sdemoya/sdemoya/README.md

 ### Hi there 👋
 Thanks for stopping by!
-I'm currently building out a [portfolio](https://sdemoya.github.io/) to demonstrate a working knowledge of data analytics and cloud infrastructure/engineering.

-If you are interested in collaborating or have constructive criticism, I'd love to hear from you.
-Send me a message on [LinkedIn](https://www.linkedin.com/in/skyedemoya/)!
+If you are interested in collaborating or have constructive criticism, send me a message on [LinkedIn](https://www.linkedin.com/in/skyedemoya/)!

-On a personal note, I'm passionate about sustainability, wildlife conservation and space exploration.
 <!--
 **sdemoya/sdemoya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.